 🥘 Ingredients & Substitutions

-- Raw cashews: They add a little crunch and amazing texture, and are also rich in fiber, nutrients, heart-healthy fats, and plant-protein.
+- Raw cashews: They add a little crunch and amazing texture, and are also rich in fiber, nutrients, heart-healthy fats, and plant protein.
+You can replace them with other nuts if you prefer.
 If you are on a nut-free diet, replacing the cashews with pumpkin seeds or hemp seeds are both delicious and healthy options.

 - Potato: Filling, and adds texture, fiber, vitamins, and nutrients.